muratk5n/thirdwave/en/index.md

 'Do not fully understand' is right, as in, *it never happened*.

-National Geographic: "A star cluster some 80,000 light-years from Earth looks mysteriously deficient in the element lithium, just like nearby stars, astronomers reported on Wednesday..
-That curious deficiency suggests that astrophysicists either don't fully understand the big bang, they suggest, or else don't fully understand the way that stars work"
+National Geographic: "A star cluster some 80,000 light-years from Earth looks mysteriously deficient in [rare earth which] suggests that astrophysicists either don't fully understand the big bang, they suggest, or else don't fully understand the way that stars work"

 ---